Aga Khan Foundation Canada

 Finances

 Aga Khan Foundation Canada is a Major 100 charity, meaning it is one of Canada’s largest in terms of donations.
 It is not financially transparent.
 Rather than posting its audited financial statements on its website, AKFC requires donors to contact it directly to receive this public information.
-Aga Khan has been reviewing this policy since 2011.
-Charity Intelligence has received its audited financial statements for this analysis; however, AKFC has asked that we not share these documents by publicly posting them.
 Of Canada's largest charities, the Major 100, AKFC is one of seven that are not financially transparent.

-Administrative costs are 2% of revenue (excluding investment income) and fundraising costs are 4% of donations.
-This results in total overhead spending of 6%.
-For every dollar donated to the charity, 94 cents are available to go to the cause, which is within Ci’s reasonable range.
+Administrative costs are 2% of revenues (less investment income) and fundraising costs are 4% of donations.
+This results in total overhead spending of 6%, which is within Ci’s reasonable range for overhead spending.

 This charity report is an update that has been sent to Aga Khan Foundation Canada for review.
 Changes and edits may be forthcoming.